 *This post is pre-covid.
-To plan you Puerto Rico vacation with me with new regulations and up-to-date information, visit my travel planning page.
-If you book your accommodations through me, I do not charge an itinerary fee or planning fee.
+To plan your Puerto Rico vacation with me, keeping up with new regulations and up-to-date information, visit my travel planning page.

 This year, my husband and I moved from Georgia to Puerto Rico, and we spent the first couple months living in hotels.
 In this post, I’ll cover some of the best hotels in San Juan, Puerto Rico that we stayed at as well as the difficulties we experienced at each.
 I personally believe that we found the best hotel for exploring the San Juan, Puerto Rico area, and I saved the best for last.

 Disclaimer: Our budget was around $200/ night at Christmas time.
 This excludes most San Juan resorts and most hotels in Old San Juan.
 So, let’s get started!